 To some college students, heavy drinking that leads to vomiting is not alcohol abuse.
 It’s simply having a good time and being “one of the gang.”

-And to many whose religion requires abstinence, simply tasting an alcohol beverage is not only alcohol abuse but a sin.
+And to many whose religion requires abstinence, simply tasting alcohol is not only alcohol abuse but a sin.

 To many activists, a married adult couple quietly enjoying a drink with their dinner is guilty of abusing alcohol.
 That is, if they happen to be twenty years of age.

-To the National Highway Traffic Safety Administration (NIAAA) it’s an accident that’s alcohol related.
-For example, if a driver whose had a drink is sitting at a red light and rear-ended by a teetotaler.
-It considers such a crash to be implicitly caused by alcohol abuse.
-Or if an officer sees a beer can on the ground near a crash, it’s alcohol-related.
+To the National Highway Traffic Safety Administration (NIAAA) it’s a crash that’s alcohol related.
+For example, if a driver who’s had a drink is sitting at a red light and rear-ended by a teetotaler.
+It considers such a crash to be caused by alcohol abuse.
+Or if an officer sees a beer can on the ground near a crash, it’s alcohol related.

 II.
 In American Society

 Our historical background and multi-cultural population have created wide and strong disagreements over what’s alcohol abuse.

 - The Colonial tradition taught us that alcohol is the “good gift of God.”
 It was to be used and enjoyed by all, including small children.

-- Our temperance and Prohibition experiences taught us that alcohol is “demon rum.”
+- Our temperance and Prohibition past taught us that alcohol is “demon rum.”
 It’s the cause of almost all poverty, crime, violence, and other problems.
 Many people were convinced that alcohol was the cause of crime.
-So, on the eve of Prohibition, some towns went so far as to sell their jails.1 Temperance systematically promoted both fear and hostility toward alcohol beverages.
+So, on the eve of Prohibition, some towns went so far as to sell their jails.1 Temperance promoted both fear and hostility toward alcohol drinks.
 Much of that continues to this day.
 And Salvation Army General Evangeline Booth summarized this belief in a poem.2